Article 1 Definitions

 2. NS International may withhold any services from Passengers, deny them access and, as appropriate, remove them if Passengers cannot show through a genuine, undamaged Ticket that they are entitled to the services they are using, have just used or are evidently about to use and/or if, in connection with the then applicable legislation or regulations, the Passenger is not permitted to make use of the services which he uses or is evidently about to use.

-3. NS International may deny Passengers access to the Vehicle or station, give them instructions or, as a last resort, force them to leave the Vehicle or station if, in its judgment, Passengers, Hand Luggage or children and/or animals accompanying the Passenger are causing (or threaten to cause) a hazard, contamination or a nuisance.
+3. In addition to article 6.2.12, 7.1 and 8.1 GCC-CIV/PRR the following applies.
+NS International may deny Passengers access to the Means of Transport or station, give them instructions or, as a last resort, force them to leave the Means of Transport or station if, in its judgment, Passengers, Hand Luggage or children and/or animals accompanying the Passenger are causing (or threaten to cause) a hazard, contamination or a nuisance.

-4. NS International may inspect unattended, and, in situations where safety is or threatens to be an issue, attended Hand Luggage.
+4. In addition to article 7.4 GCC-CIV/PRR the following applies.
+NS International may inspect unattended, and, in situations where safety is or threatens to be an issue, attended Hand Luggage.

-5. If Passengers do not fully comply with the obligations under article 4.2, with regard to the possession of a valid Ticket, NS International may require the agreements not shown to be concluded at once or again, subject to the associated financial obligations.
+5. In addition to article 6.2.2 GCC-CIV/PRR the following applies.
+If Passengers do not fully comply with the obligations under article 2.2, with regard to the possession of a valid Ticket, NS International may require the agreements not shown to be concluded at once or again, subject to the associated financial obligations.

-6. NS International may withhold any services from Passengers, deny access and, as appropriate, remove them if Passengers do not (fully) comply with the provisions of Section 4 sub 6,7 or 8.
+6. NS International may withhold any services from Passengers, deny access and, as appropriate, remove them if Passengers do not (fully) comply with the provisions of article 2 sub 6,7 or 8.

 1. a.
 Passengers may carry animals at no cost, provided they are placed in an easily portable basket, bag or similar object and do not occupy a seat.
 Dogs may also be transported in another manner, provided a ticket for them has been purchased and they are on a leash.

 b.
-The obligation to have a Ticket for a dog shall not apply to guide dogs trained by the Royal Dutch Guide Dog Foundation or the Assistance Dogs Netherlands Foundation.
+To clarify article 8.2 GCC-CIV/PRR the following applies.
+The obligation to have a Ticket for a dog shall not apply to guide dogs trained by the Royal Dutch Guide Dog Foundation and the Assistance Dogs Netherlands Foundation.

-2. Passengers may carry, at no cost, no more than three items of Hand Luggage, provided this Hand Luggage can be transported in its entirety and simultaneously by the Passenger and the largest dimension of the object concerned does not exceed 85 centimetres.
+2. To clarify article 7.1 GCC-CIV/PRR.
+Passengers may carry, at no cost, no more than three items of Hand Luggage, provided this Hand Luggage can be transported in its entirety and simultaneously by the Passenger and the largest dimension of the object concerned does not exceed 85 centimeters.
 The luggage must fit in the designated storage areas.
-The particular Fare Terms and Conditions may allow larger Hand Luggage on seasonal trains (such as the Ski-Thalys).
+The particular Fare Terms and Conditions may allow larger Hand Luggage on seasonal trains.

 3. Passengers may take along children under age 4 at no cost, provided: